stefanache/w10-anaconda-3-install-on-i5/README.md

 (which finally will create one Python environment for Machine [or Deep] Learning).

-In my opinion, if intend to work with Anaconda3(which contain the 'conda.exe' as main tool) you can before uninstall any version of Python[s] which have installed in the past(is important note!).
+In my opinion, if intend to work with Anaconda3(which contain the 'conda.exe' as main tool) you can before uninstall any version of Python[s] which have installed in the past(is most important note!).
 For that, you can use before to uninstall any version of local Python program using the following way to find the programs uninstall management from Winsows 10 Pro(W10 Pro):
     Control Panel -> Programs (the 'Uninstall  a program' option)